mdn/content/files/en-us/web/http/headers/content-security-policy/script-src/index.md

 ### Unsafe eval expressions

 The `'unsafe-eval'` source expression controls several script execution methods that create code from strings.
-If `'unsafe-eval'` isn't specified with the `script-src` directive, the following methods are blocked and won't have any effect:
+If a page has a CSP header and `'unsafe-eval'` isn't specified with the `script-src` directive, the following methods are blocked and won't have any effect:

 - {{jsxref("Global_Objects/eval", "eval()")}}
 - {{jsxref("Function", "Function()")}}